Skills and Resources

 Purple Belt

-Participants who complete Purple Belt certification are qualified to lead and manage small-scale CI projects in their local area, department, or division.
+Participants who complete Purple Belt certification are qualified to lead and manage small-scale CI projects in their local area or department.
 After completing this training, learners will be able to

 - Lead and facilitate simple continuous improvement projects.

-- Use a structured problem-solving process to improve a workplace problem.
+- Use a structured problem-solving process to improve workplace problems.

-- Conduct a root-cause analysis to find the most fundamental reasons for a problem.
+- Conduct a root-cause analysis to find the most fundamental sources of a problem.

 - Plan, execute and report the status of a CI initiative using simple organizational tools.